On Atomic Density of Numerical Semigroup Algebras: Introduction

-If $S = \bbn$, so that $\Fq[S] = \Fq[x]$, then it is known that the atomic density is 0 (see Theorem~\ref{t:polyatomicdensity}).
-This means that, in some sense, ``most'' polynomials in $\Fq[x]$ are reducible.
+with $a^2 \equiv a \bmod b$.
+Atomic density in this setting is defined as the limiting value as $n \to \infty$ of the proportion of elements of $M_{a,b} \cap [1,n]$ that are irreducible.
+Note that both arithmetical congruence monoids and numerical semigroup algebras over finite fields possess a natural well-ordering under which each element succeeds all of its divisors, and the definitions of atomic density respect these orderings.
+The same is not true, however, for subalgebras of a multivariate multivariate polynomial ring, which has many different term orders, and it is for this reason that we restrict our focus to numerical semigroup algebras.

 Surprisingly, atomic density does not appear to have been previously considered in the context of numerical semigroup algebras.
 In this paper, we prove the following generalization to numerical semigroup algebras.

-\begin{thm} Any numerical semigroup algebra $\Fq[S]$ has atomic density $0$, that is,
+\begin{thm} Any numerical semigroup algebra $\Fq[S]$ has atomic density $0$; that is,

 \end{thm}

 The paper is organized as follows.
 In Section~\ref{sec:numsemigpalg}, we prove Theorem~\ref{t:atomicdensity}, the main result of the paper, by splitting the irreducible elements of $\Fq[S]$ into finitely many classes based on their factorizations in~$\Fq[x]$ (see Proposition~\ref{p:factorclassification}).
 In the remaining sections of the paper, we obtain more refined results for the semigroup algebra $\fr$.
 In Section~\ref{sec:friendlyring}, we prove that the irreducible polynomials of $\fr$ can be partitioned into three distinct classes (see Proposition~\ref{p:lineartermfactors}) and use this to provide an upper bound on the convergence rate of the limit in Theorem~\ref{t:atomicdensity} (see Theorem~\ref{t:friendlymain}).
 In Section~\ref{sec:counting}, we provide a formula for the number of irreducible polynomials of each degree in $\fr$ in terms of the M\"obius function (see Lemma~\ref{l:frcount}), analogous to a well-known formula for the number of irreducible polynomials of each degree in $\bbf_2[x]$ that follows from the M\"obius inversion formula.